nooransari911/tools-2025/projects/Knowledge Base/prompt files/synthesize to article outline.md

-Please generate a comprehensive and in-depth article based on the provided outline here.
+Please generate a comprehensive and in-depth outline for an article.
+Topic: the entire conversation here.

-both the article must be:
+both the article and outline must be:
 * properly structured into sections using markdown headings
 * avoid use of bold
 * use paragraph/long from style for content; bullets must be used only where needed